jamesryancoleman/bospy/README.md

 # bospy
 python wrappers for accessing bos services.

+The basic operating principle of `bospy` is that points are accessed via "pointers".
+You get a pointer by using a function like `NameToPoint` and pass the output to a function like `get` or `set`.

+making a query and you get or set a value using that pointer.
+The pointers are the uri strings of the point stored in the `sysmod`.

 ## `get`
 `get(key:str)` takes a bos point key and returns a response object containing the